OHalvorson77/XSpot2.0/README.md

+*Important to note is that we did not want to share most of our app publicly thus why xSpot folder doesn't open, a demo video is provided.

 📍 XSpot – The Social App That Gets You Off Your Phone “We envision a world where people spend less time online and more time physically together.”